Gov. Noem targets abortions in two proposed legislative bills

 Moves would ban abortions via telemedicine and when a heartbeat is detected

 RAPID CITY, S.D.
-(KOTA) - As thousands of people are in Washington, DC, for the annual March for Life, South Dakota’s Gov. Kristi Noem uses the day to release two proposed anti-abortion bills.
+(KEVN) - As thousands of people are in Washington, DC, for the annual March for Life, South Dakota’s Gov. Kristi Noem uses the day to release two proposed anti-abortion bills.

 One bill would ban abortions once a heartbeat can be detected; the second would ban all telemedicine abortions in South Dakota.